-Docstrings should be triple-quoted.
-The opening and the closing of the docstrings should be on a line by themselves.
+Docstrings must be triple-quoted, with opening and the closing of the docstrings being on a line by themselves.
 For example:

 '''

 class Ninja(object):

 """

 A L{Ninja} is a warrior specializing in various unorthodox arts of war.

 """

 def attack(self, someone):

 """

 Attack C{someone} with this L{Ninja}'s shuriken.

 """

 '''